Choosing Paint Color

 1. The lighter, neutral color above the chair rail, as well as the curtains in the same hue, create a transition and soften the contrast between the dark floor/sofas and the bright white ceiling.

-2. Should you ever want to substantially change the appearance of the room, all you need to do is paint a new wall color beneath the chair rail and replace a picture or two.
+2. Should you ever want to substantially change the appearance of the room, all you need to do is paint new interior wall colors beneath the chair rail and replace a picture or two.
 Maybe the rug as well.
+(Here are some examples of how colors would change this room!)

 Picture #5 shows that in order to warm up the room color, you needn't sacrifice its lightness - you just play up the warm colors that are already in the room by adding a few warm neutrals to them (the rug & the brown wall paint).